Click on the link to the right to jump to the application forms section of this page

 BACKGROUND

-CNEF funding is provided by Yukon Health & Social services through an annual Transfer Payment Agreement with the YRNA.
+CNEF funding is provided by Yukon Government Health & Social Services through an annual Transfer Payment Agreement with the YRNA.
 These funds are administered by YRNA's Education Fund Management Committee ( "the committee").

-The purpose of these funds is to provide support to eligible Yukon RN/NPs who are pursuing continuing education in order to maintain or enhance their knowledge, skills, and competency with due regard to meeting the health care needs of the Yukon in the most efficient and effective manner.
+The purpose of these funds is to provide support to eligible Yukon nurses (LPN, NP, RN, RPN, & licensed New Graduates) who are pursuing continuing education in order to maintain or enhance their knowledge, skills, and competency with due regard to meeting the health care needs of the Yukon in the most efficient and effective manner.
 Funding priorities will reflect the YRNA vision of nursing practice as broad, holistic, and encompassing all nursing domains: direct care, administration, research, education, and policy.

 Continuing education includes, but is not limited to: